About the service¶

 Brufence and CeSAM¶

+Several versions of Matlab are installed, which can be selected using modules.
 Beside the classical use of Matlab to perform numerical computations, the machines can also be used to compile Matlab code to standalone executables that can be run on the clusters without the need to have Matlab installed.
 More information on this can be found in the slides of the Matlab training session.

-All three machines share a single common storage.
+All machines share a single common storage.

 Access and file transfer¶

 Access and file tranfers to the SSH servers are done through the SSH protocol (

 sftp, or any graphical user interface built upon SSH: